 Also appearing in all four Gospels is the crowd and His disciples praising Him as Jesus enters the city.
 Each account uses variations on the same words.
 Matthew 21:9-11 says, “the crowds that went ahead of Him and those that followed shouted, ‘Hosanna to the Son of David!’
 ‘Blessed is He who comes in the name of the Lord!’
 ‘Hosanna in the highest heaven!’
 When Jesus entered Jerusalem, the whole city was stirred and asked, ‘Who is this?’
 The crowds answered, ‘This is Jesus, the prophet from Nazareth in Galilee.’”

-We can also experience the mystery and the majesty of Jesus today.
+We can also experience the mystery and majesty of Jesus today.
 We might not fully understand why this humble King chose to arrive riding on an animal no bigger than a donkey, but we know He is worthy of our praise.
-The account above says “the whole city was stirred” because of this entrance.
-We can only pray that God would stir our cities once again with His presence.

-What is even more exciting about these Gospel accounts is that they confirm prophecy from earlier scriptures.
+What is even more exciting about these gospel accounts is that they confirm prophecies from earlier scriptures.

 As it says in Matthew 21:4-5, Jesus riding on a colt took place to fulfil what was spoken by a prophet, saying, “Say to the daughter of Zion, ‘Behold, your king is coming to you, humble, and mounted on a donkey, and on a colt, the foal of a beast of burden.'”